There are many powerful catalysts in the market: The Honest Company Inc. (HNST) can be one of them - The Dwinnex

 Revenue Estimates

-For the next quarter, 2 analysts are estimating revenue of $75.67M, an increase of 10.10% over than the figure of -$0.00% in the same quarter last year.
-There is a high estimate of $76.2M for the next quarter, whereas the lowest estimate is $75.14M.
+It is expected that $90B in revenue will be generated in the current quarter, according to 5 analysts.
+It ranges from a high estimate of $75M to a low estimate of $68.5M.
+As of the current estimate, The Honest Company Inc.’s year-ago sales were $68.72M, an estimated increase of 4.10% from the year-ago figure.
+For the next quarter, 5 analysts are estimating revenue of $79.78M, an increase of 1.60% less than the figure of $4.10% in the same quarter last year.
+There is a high estimate of $84M for the next quarter, whereas the lowest estimate is $76.5M.

 A total of 5 analysts have provided revenue estimates for HNST’s current fiscal year.
-The highest revenue estimate was $313.3M, while the lowest revenue estimate was $309.98M, resulting in an average revenue estimate of $312.03M.
-In the same quarter a year ago, actual revenue was $318.64M, down -2.10% from the average estimate.
-Based on 5 analysts’ estimates, the company’s revenue will be $330.91M in the next fiscal year.
-The high estimate is $335M and the low estimate is $325.5M.
-The average revenue growth estimate for next year is up 6.10% from the average revenue estimate for this year.
+The highest revenue estimate was $315M, while the lowest revenue estimate was $313.3M, resulting in an average revenue estimate of $314.14M.
+In the same quarter a year ago, actual revenue was $313.65M, up 0.20% from the average estimate.
+Based on 5 analysts’ estimates, the company’s revenue will be $333.46M in the next fiscal year.
+The high estimate is $342M and the low estimate is $321.8M.
+The average revenue growth estimate for next year is up 6.20% from the average revenue estimate for this year.